 Economy

 With cotton as the main export, Chad's economy mostly depends on agriculture.
 Although the nation boasts large oil reserves as well, mismanagement and corruption have dogged this sector.
-Poverty also remains a major issue for Chadians since more than 60% of them live under the poverty line.
+Poverty also remains a major issue for Chadians since more than 60% of them live below the poverty line.

 Languages